 – Learning about different types of imaging used by medical professionals such as X rays, MRI scans and ultrasound scanning and how this information can be used for diagnosis and treatment

-On this brand new T Level course at HSDC South Downs, you will study the following core units:
+On this course, you will study the following core units:

 You will need to complete a minimum of 315 hours of industry placement over the two-year duration of the course.
 This unique experience will provide you with the opportunity to develop the right skills, knowledge and behaviours in the workplace which will prepare you to move directly into employment in your chosen sector.